Jitendra708097/React/ReadMe.md

 React is essential for DOM manipulation. because in java script DOM manipulation is very tough. and handle it very simple way code optimization is next level.

+We have covered topics in this series.
+1.Introduction to React.
+2.Bundler in react.
+3.Deployment of react project.